elastic/kibana/packages/core/http/core-http-server/src/versioning/README.md

-# @kbn/core-versioned-http-server

-This package contains types for sever-side HTTP versioning.
+This folder contains types for sever-side HTTP versioning.

 ## Experimental